Mattel theme park to bring Barbie World to life

 Barbie fans will be able to live in their own Barbie world by hanging out in the Barbie Beach House.
 The exhibit will feature the Barbie flying theater, which will take “riders on a journey from deep underwater to outer space.”

-“Our unique indoor/outdoor design keeps your family cool and comfortable on even the hottest Arizona day with acres of air-conditioned space for your enjoyment.”
+“Our unique indoor/outdoor design keeps your family cool and comfortable on even the hottest Arizona day with acres of air-conditioned space for your enjoyment,” the park website read.

 The space is to be about nine acres large.